-Forms, Paperwork, and Policies NH 4-H Horse Judging Official Entry Form and Rules Saturday April 4 2020 (snow date April 5); Deer Creek Farm, Thornton NH and Thornton Central School.
+Forms, Paperwork, and Policies [POSTPONED] NH 4-H Horse Judging Official Entry Form and Rules new date and location to be determined

 Additional Horse Judging Resources Washington 4-H Horse Judging Guide; Connecticut 4-H Horse Judging Guide; Oklahoma State 4-H Horse Judging Guide; University of Arkansas Halter Judging;University of Kentucky Horse Judging Manual

 The New Hampshire 4-H Horse Judging Program is generously supported by the 4-H Foundation of New Hampshire.